1: What’s in a title?

 6: Red of black?

-Formula EWC bikes use a black number background and white headlamps, Dunlop Superstock Trophy bikes use a red number background and yellow headlamps.
+Formula EWC bikes use a black number background and white headlamps, Superstock bikes use a red number background and yellow headlamps.
 The number plates are electroluminescent to make bikes easier to identify at night.

 7: All about the average